How to Apply (for January 2024 Start)

 Apply for a Scholarship

 The International Student Winter Merit Scholarship is awarded to international students who are entering their first year of full-time, four-year undergraduate degree program at Toronto Metropolitan University in January 2024.
-Apply by November 1st, 2023.
-Once you have received an email acknowledgment of your application, you should begin the process of submitting your transcripts and supporting documents.
+The deadline to apply for this scholarship is November 1, 2023.

 Accept your Offer